About |

 Major: Criminal Justice

-# of years I've skied: 20 Favorite athlete: Chris Del Bosco Favorite part of my ski team: The camaraderie What new USCSA athletes should know: USCSA is a place where it doesn't matter your background, you still can race and enjoy competitive skiing What I hope to work on as a Student-Athlete Rep: Recruitment efforts and growth of USCSA athlete numbers through expansion of programs, scholarship opportunities, growth in sponsorships, and increased communications with high school programs. |
+Favorite athlete: Chris Del Bosco Favorite part of my ski team: The camaraderie What new USCSA athletes should know: USCSA is a place where it doesn't matter your background, you still can race and enjoy competitive skiing What I hope to work on as a Student-Athlete Rep: Recruitment efforts and growth of USCSA athlete numbers through expansion of programs, scholarship opportunities, growth in sponsorships, and increased communications with high school programs.
+The most valuable lesson I learned in my first year as a Student Rep: How big the community of USCSA is. \My favorite project that I worked on in my first year as a Student Rep: Recruiting members from all around the nation. |

 Alpine: Skylar Ransom